 - The number of water tanks for fire prevention has been increased from one to eight in response to the bushfire assessment.

-However, it should be noted that the Proposal remains a design for a 200 MW solar farm of the same dimensions and characteristics, located within the same design envelope as the previous planning application.
+However, it should be noted that the Proposal remains a design of the same dimensions and characteristics, located within the same design envelope as the previous planning application.

-If approved, it is estimated that the Proposal would take approximately 12 months to construct and would be operational for approximately 28 years.
+Once necessary Permit conditions are discharged and the Proposal is ready for construction, it is estimated that it would take approximately 12 months to construct and would be operational for approximately 28 years.
 Following the operational period, all above ground infrastructure would be removed from the site.
 The decommissioning process would take approximately 12 months.
-As such, planning consent for the Proposal is sought for 30 years.

 |Phase||Indicative Start||Indicative Period|